Fruity Oaty Bars (Applesauce Oatmeal Bars with Dried Cherries – No Bananas!)

 What They Taste Like

 These are soft and lightly chewy, with a gentle sweetness and little bursts of tart cherry throughout.
 The chocolate protein powder and sprinkle of chocolate chips makes them feel like a little treat.
 They’re not dessert-sweet.
-These aren’t meant to be a low-calorie food, but rather a balanced bar made from real ingredients that will actually keep you satisfied.
+These aren’t meant to be a hard bar nor a low-calorie food, but rather a balanced and moist bar made from real ingredients that will actually keep you satisfied.
 They’re more in that space between breakfast and snack, which is exactly what I wanted.

 BACKSTORY